MicrosoftDocs/customer-voice/fp-docs/purchase.md

 ## Enable Forms Pro for users with Dynamics 365 enterprise licenses

-Microsoft Forms Pro is included as part of the Dynamics 365 enterprise license.
+Forms Pro is included with Dynamics 365 Sales Enterprise, Dynamics 365 Customer Service Enterprise, Dynamics 365 Field Service, Dynamics 365 Marketing, Dynamics 365 Talent, Dynamics 365 Project Service Automation, Dynamics 365 Operations, and Dynamics 365 Relationship Sales.
+Other Dynamics 365 customers can purchase Forms Pro separately.

 A tenant with a Dynamics 365 enterprise license has 2000 responses per month included at the tenant level (irrespective of how many seats the tenant has).

 To enable Forms Pro: